jing1tian/franky/README.md

 If realtime is not listed in your groups, try rebooting.

-### Installing franky
+### Installing Franky

-To start using franky with Python and libfranka *0.15.0*, just install it via
+To start using Franky with Python and libfranka *0.15.0*, just install it via

 ```bash
 pip install franky-control